Ankussshhh/BidNow/README.md

 ## 👩‍💻 Contributions 👨‍💻

 We welcome contributions!
-If you'd like to contribute to **AuctionBazar**, please fork the repository, create a feature branch, and submit a pull request.
+If you'd like to contribute to **BidNow**, please fork the repository, create a feature branch, and submit a pull request.
 Ensure your code passes all tests and adheres to the project's coding standards.

 ---